ThomasAitken/ai-pipelines-for-direct-democracy-forum/README.md

 # AI Pipelines for Direct Democracy Forum
-This repo shows how I generate AI completions for the bill forums on https://directdemocracyforum.com.
-I have since turned this process into a Celery-orchestrated pipeline that lives inside the main (private) repo.
-However, I will keep this repo up to date as I change my prompts, or create new AI experiments for the forum.
+This repo is essentially my test-bed for the AI pipelines used on https://directdemocracyforum.com.
+Right now there is only one such pipeline, the bill "enrichment" workflow, that uses an API call to pre-fill various fields on the forum linked to a newly published bill.
+In my production application, this is bundled into a Celery-orchestrated pipeline.
+In this repo, you can see the prompt and API call that I make, and some of the experiments I have done.

 ## Installation